 If the symptoms persist, it is recommended to consult a doctor.

-Pregnancy and lactation.
+Use during pregnancy and lactation.
 Contraindicated.

 During the treatment, driving vehicles, working with machinery and other dangerous activities should be avoided.

-Method of administration and Dosage.
+Routes of administration and dosage.

 Children.
 The medicinal product is used to treat children over 12 years of age.

-Overdose has the following signs, such as pale skin, anorexia, nausea, vomiting, abdominal pain, hepatonecrosis, increased activity of "liver" transaminases and increased prothrombin index.
+Overdose has the following signs: pale skin, anorexia, nausea, vomiting, abdominal pain, hepatonecrosis, increased activity of "liver" transaminases and increased prothrombin index.
 Sweating, psychomotor agitation or CNS depression, drowsiness, impaired consciousness, abnormal heart rhythm, tachycardia, extrasystoles, tremors, hyperreflexia and convulsions may be observed in overdose.
-Liver impairments may occur in 12-48 hours after the overdose.
+Liver damage may occur in 12-48 hours after the overdose.
 Disturbances of glucose metabolism and metabolic acidosis may occur.
 In severe intoxication, hepatic dysfunction may progress to encephalopathy with impaired consciousness, hemorrhage, hypoglycemia, cerebral edema and lethality in some cases.
 Acute renal dysfunction with acute tubular necrosis may cause strong lumbar pain, hematuria and proteinuria.
 Acute renal dysfunction may be even developed in the absence of severe liver damage.
 Cardiac arrhythmias and pancreatitis were reported.

-Phenylephrine hydrochloride overdose causes hyperhidrosis, psychomotor agitation or depression of the central nervous system (CNS), headache, dizziness, drowsiness, impaired consciousness, arrhythmias, tremors, hyperreflexia, convulsions, nausea, vomiting, irritability, anxiety, hypertension, tachycardia and premature ventricular contraction.
+Phenylephrine hydrochloride overdose causes hyperhidrosis, psychomotor agitation or depression of the central nervous system (CNS), headache, dizziness, drowsiness, impaired consciousness, arrhythmias, tremors, hyperreflexia, convulsions, nausea, vomiting, irritability, anxiety, arterial hypertension, tachycardia and premature ventricular contraction.